bioinformaticsdotca/HT-Biology_2017/Pathways/module15_lab.md

 8. Are any of the modules annotated with the NCI Disease term: “Stage_IV_Breast_Cancer” [malignant cancer]?
 o	Hint: Load Cancer Gene Index>Neoplasm>Neoplasm_by_Site>Breast Neoplasm>…….
 9. How many modules are statistically significant in the CoxPH analysis?
-o	Hint: Analyze Module Functions>Survival Analysis>Upload/Browse “OVCA_TCGA_Clinical.txt”.
+o	Hint: Analyze Module Functions>Survival Analysis>Upload/Browse [OVCA_TCGA_Clinical.txt](https://raw.githubusercontent.com/bioinformatics-ca/bioinformatics-ca.github.io/master/2016_workshops/cancer/OVCA_TCGA_Clinical.txt).
 Click OK.
 10. What does the Kaplan-Meyer plot show for the most clinically significant modules?
 o	Hint: Click the most statistically significant module link [blue line] from the CoxPH results panel.
 Click OK.
 Click #_plot.pdf to display Kaplan-Meyer plot.
 Repeat this for the other significant module links.
 KM plot: samples having genes mutated in a module (red line), and samples having no genes mutated in the module (green line).
 11. Taking into what you have learned about module 2, what is your hypothesis?